-One of the most simplest loans in Malaysia, a basic term loan follows a fixed repayment schedule, with a monthly instalment that remains the same, throughout the full repayment period of the loan.
+One of the simplest loans in Malaysia, a basic term loan follows a fixed repayment schedule, with a monthly instalment that remains the same, throughout the full repayment period of the loan.

-This type of home loan has traditionally been the norm in Malaysia, providing a clear repayment schedule to customers, and reliable understanding of interest payments for the bank.
+This type of home loan has traditionally been the norm in Malaysia, providing a clear repayment schedule to customers, and a reliable understanding of interest payments for the bank.

 Pros of a basic term loan

 As the monthly instalment is fixed, it provides peace of mind as that is the exact amount you’ll be paying throughout your loan term.

 For instance, if your monthly instalment is RM1,150 for a 35-year loan tenure, you’ll still be paying the same amount 30 years later.

 With this, you won’t have to worry about the possibility of an increase in your monthly financial commitments.
 The fixed amount will also make it easier to plan your finances and budgets, down to the very last cent!